Ghilman: Quranic reference

 The Quran mentions ghilman in verse 52:24: "There will circulate among them ghilman for them, as if they were pearls well-protected."
 Ghilman are traditionally described as servant boys provided especially for believers in heaven.
 In verse 56:17: "There will circulate among them [the faithful in heaven] young boys made eternal" -- "them" refer to the faithful in heaven and "young boys made eternal" to ghilman.
 Descriptions of the ghilman by tenth and sixteenth-century theologians were focused on their beauty.
-Their commentaries also hold that the extratemporal parameters of the Paradise, which the young servants inhabit, are also extended to them so that they do not age or die.
-Some have suggested that homosexuality might apply in heaven where there is no need for procreation, and that the ghilman might be the male equivalent of the famously beautiful female houris that the faithful marry in heaven.
+Their commentaries also hold that the extratemporal parameters of the Paradise, which the young servants inhabit, are also extended to them so that they do not age or die. some in Shia tradition suggested that homosexuality might apply in heaven.
+Though this is directly contradicted by the Qur'anic account of Lot, where homosexuality is not tied to procreation, but is considered the antithesis to Tahara or purity in of itself (Quran 11:78).
+Furthermore some argued against any the sexuality in heaven on account of Adam and his partner having been clothed in heaven until having eaten from the forbidden tree (Quran 7:27).